flueke/mesytec-mvlc/README.md

 all other dependencies are included in the source tree.

-Windows builds currently only work in an [MSYS2](https://www.msys2.org/) enviroment.
+Windows builds currently only work in an [MSYS2](https://www.msys2.org/) environment.
 Add ``-G"MSYS Makefiles"`` to the cmake command line to generate a working build system.

     git clone https://github.com/flueke/mesytec-mvlc